AleDenshi/comfy.guide/content/client/gentoo.md

 We can automatically generate this, just run `grub-mkconfig -o /boot/grub/grub.cfg` to generate the GRUB config.
 ### Making our user account
-We have to make this our main machine!
 Let's make our new user.
 There is a utility called `useradd` which we can use to make our user account.
 Just run these commands, and replace YOURUSERNAME with your desired username.

 - `useradd -m -G audio,cdrom,floppy,portage,usb,video,wheel -s /bin/bash YOURUSERNAME`